fvanroie/opnsense_MakeDocs/README.md

 Use a **TEST server** for running the API examples.
 Changes can be made to the evironment while running the build!
 *(like stopping or restarting services...)*

+All available plugins should be installed on the test server in the build environment in order to capture all API output.

 On Windows: .\build.ps1
 ```
 # This Module Requires PowerShell Core to run: